Gold coin: Pirates biting gold

 Olympic champions often pose biting their gold medals, even though the medals are no longer made of solid gold.
-Only at three Olympics (in 1904, 1908 and 1912) were medals made of solid gold, but were also smaller.
+Only at three Olympics (in 1904, 1908 and 1912) were medals made of solid gold but were also smaller.
 David Wallechinsky commented in 2012 that "It's become an obsession with the photographers.
 I think they look at it as an iconic shot, as something that you can probably sell.
 I don't think it's something the athletes would probably do on their own."

-Numismatic fake samples
+Numismatic fakes

 There are well made counterfeit gold coins in circulation.
-For example, the St. Gaudens Double Eagle omega counterfeit is infamous for its complexity and has fooled many numismatics experts.

-Another example is the US $20 gold coin ("double eagle"), which has raised lettering around its rim.
+For example, the St. Gaudens Double Eagle counterfeit, known as an Omega counterfeit, is famous for its quality.
+Another example is the US $20 gold coin (double eagle), which has raised lettering around its rim.
 If the coin is uncirculated, the letters will be flat on top.
 If slightly rounded, and the coin is uncirculated, it is a counterfeit.
-There are other counterfeit double eagles in which the gold and copper alloy was not thoroughly mixed.
-These counterfeits will have a slightly mottled appearance.
+There are other counterfeit double eagles in which the gold and copper alloy was not thoroughly mixed, giving a slightly mottled appearance.